Public holidays in Switzerland 2017 and other important Swiss holidays

 June 5: Father's Day (first Sunday in June)

-School holidays are set by each canton.
+School holidays in Switzerland are set by each canton.
 You can find the website of your own canton here.

 Comment here on the article, or if you have a suggestion to improve this article, please click here.